I am an American, no demographic subgroup required. I believe in being fair and honest with one another in all things and at all times.

 Each April/May for the past 18 years or so, the world has gathered in the tiny town of Branson, Missouri.
-From across the globe people come together and share stories, music, culture, friendship and food with those of us who live nearby and those who travel from across the country.
-It is a wonderful exchange of ideas, food, culture and music.
+From across the globe, people come together and share stories, music, culture, friendship, and food with those of us who live nearby and those who travel from across the country.
+It is a wonderful exchange of ideas, food, culture, and music.
 And it is ending in a few short days.

-It was but a year ago when I wrote an article for here on Hubpages about World Fest; a year ago that I first heard Ireland the Show and renowned harpist Dearbhail Finnegan, her husband and accomplished flutist Robin Slater play in person at Silver Dollar City.
+It was but a year ago when I wrote an article for here on Hubpages about World Fest; a year ago that I first heard Ireland the Show and renowned harpist Dearbhail Finnegan, her husband, and accomplished flutist Robin Slater play in person at Silver Dollar City.
 I had waited ten years to see Ireland The Show and I was entranced by the Irish dancers from Ireland the Show.
 It was well worth the wait.

 After I wrote my little hub last year, I received a fair amount of traffic from viewers and a handful of comments.
-Then near Christmas I received a notification that I had another comment.
+Then, near Christmas, I received a notification that I had another comment.
 Once I opened it and saw who it was from I grew excited.
 It was from none other than Dearbhail herself.
-She had taken the time to find my hub, read it and send a comment to me.
+She had taken the time to find my hub, read it, and send a comment to me.
 I was shocked and pleased that the very performer I wrote about took the time to contact me!

 She appreciated what I wrote and asked us to visit them once more this year in order to introduce ourselves.
 How often does one get such a request from a performer?
 Never in this ol' country boy's experience.

-And so we found ourselves seated in an outdoor theater at SDC on a lovely afternoon, anticipating another wonderful concert filled with harp strings, clear notes from the flute and a bit of humor mixed in for good measure.
+And so we found ourselves seated in an outdoor theater at SDC on a lovely afternoon, anticipating another wonderful concert filled with harp strings, clear notes from the flute, and a bit of humor mixed in for good measure.

 We were not disappointed.

 Dearbhail has performed in Branson for some 18 years at World Fest; her husband of 16 years Robin has performed alongside her every year since their marriage.
 She has performed before President Clinton at the 50th Anniversary of NATO; before the House of Commons in London; and for Presidents of Ireland Mary Robinson and Mary McAleese as well as current United States President Barrack Obama.
-She is considered to be Harp Royalty and is an accomplished composer, teacher, director and performer whose works appeared in film in Nim's Winter Tale.
+She is considered to be Harp Royalty and is an accomplished composer, teacher, director, and performer whose works appeared in film in Nim's Winter Tale.

-Lest we take she and her husband for granted here in little ol' Branson, be it known her next performance following World Fest is quite literally in a castle.
+Lest we take her and her husband for granted here in little ol' Branson, be it known her next performance following World Fest is quite literally in a castle.
 Yes, they will appear in Cabra Castle late in May.
-We should count ourselves fortunate indeed to listen to such an accomplished pair as they and it is beyond my comprehension why SDC would end such a festival which includes talents such as theirs.
+We should count ourselves fortunate indeed to listen to such an accomplished pair as they and it is beyond my comprehension why SDC would end such a festival that includes talents such as theirs.

 - Cabra Castle Hotel | Offical Website | Castle Wedding Venue Ireland